vivienr/gwin/CONTRIBUTING.md

 When you feel that your work is finished, or if you want feedback on it, you should create a Pull Request to propose that your changes be merged into the main (`gwastro`) repository.

 After you have pushed your new feature branch to `origin`, you should find a new button on the [GWIn repository home page](https://github.com/gwastro/gwin/) inviting you to create a Pull Request out of your newly pushed branch.
 You should click the button, and proceed to fill in the title and description boxes on the PR page.
-If you are still working on the pull request and don’t want it to be merged accidentally, add the string `WIP` to the title.
+If you are still working on the pull request and don’t want it to be merged accidentally, add the string "wip", "work in progress" or "do not merge" (not case-sensitive), to the title.

 Once the request has been opened, one of the maintainers will assign someone to review the change.